There are no products in your shopping cart.

 After you have been diagnosed with cancer the standard follow-up programme by your gynae-oncology team will normally be for a maximum of five years, with the intervals between appointments growing larger as time goes on.
 However, for some women this follow-up time may be extended to up to ten years.
 For the first two years your follow-up will be more frequent.
 After two years the risk of recurrence reduces and the follow-up visits will be further apart.
 Follow-up programmes are individually tailored to the treatment received, for example, chemo-radiotherapy patients will have scans during follow-up in some centres (they may not in others), and some follow-up programmes are nurse led.
 Your medical team will let you know what your follow-up programme is.
 If you’re feeling worried about any unusual symptoms please do contact your medical team.
 They will want to know if anything is wrong.

 You may still be thinking “Will I ever wake up and not think about it?”
 For some women the emotional impacts of cervical cancer are the hardest to heal.
 It is important not to punish yourself if you feel like this at any time; however, there are a lot of people out there from whom you can get support, so please do not think that you have to put up with feeling this way forever.
-You could start with a call to our Helpline or by attending one of our support groups.
+You could start with a call to our Helpline or by attending our annual Let's Meet get together, or a Mini Meet in your local area.
 You could have a chat with your Clinical Nurse Specialist (CNS) at your hospital or with your GP.
 If you are overwhelmed by your feelings, speaking to a professional who is trained in providing emotional support may help you through this difficult time.
 You can find links to organisations that can help in our resources section.

 Your friends and family may also need help adjusting to these changes.
 It can take time for the fact that you have been through cancer treatment to really ‘sink in’ with members of your family.
 There is support out there for them too, and they shouldn’t feel alone.